150 Facts That Will Make You Say “Wow!”

 We Are Running Out of Helium for Balloons

-Well, it’s not quite as dire as you may have heard, but helium is in fact a nonrenewable resource and when it is released it escapes earth because of how light it is.
-But that being said, a huge reserve of helium was found just a couple years ago in Tazmania, so we should be alright for a while longer.
+Well, it’s not quite as dire as you may have heard, but helium is, in fact, a nonrenewable resource and when it is released it escapes earth because of how light it is.
+That being said, a huge reserve of helium was found just a couple years ago in Tasmania, so we should be alright for a while longer.

 9/11 Is Closer to the Fall of the Berlin Wall Than Today

 It might not seem that long ago, but just 12 years had passed between the fall of the wall and the terrorist attacks of September 11, 2001.

 “Buttload” Is an Actual Measurement of Wine